cuirq3/RsR/README.md

 ```
 mkdir build
 cd build
-// You can choose compiler with specifying -G argument after cmake command.
+// You can choose compiler by specifying -G argument after cmake command.
 cmake -DCMAKE_TOOLCHAIN_FILE=path/to/vcpkg/scripts/buildsystems/vcpkg.cmake -DCMAKE_BUILD_TYPE=Release ..
 ```
 - Build - Manually do it in the IDE or run the following command